guusj/books/Warbreaker_BrandonSanderson.md

 “You know, perhaps, that the royal family was growing increasingly interested in the process by which Breath could be used to bring objects to life.
 Awakening, it was then first being called.
 It was a fresh and poorly understood art, then.
 It still is, in many ways.
 The workings of the souls of men—their power to animate ordinary objects and the dead to life—is something discovered barely four centuries ago.
 A short time, by the accounting of gods.”
 “Unlike a court proceeding,” Lightsong mumbled, glancing over at the priests who were still talking about sanitation.
 “Those seem to last an eternity, according to the accounting of this god.”
 The storyteller didn’t break stride at the interruption.
 “Breath,” he said.
 “The years leading up to the Manywar, those were the days of the Five Scholars and the discovery of new Commands.
 To some, this was a time of great enlightenment and learning.
 Others call them the darkest days of men, for it was then we learned to best exploit one another.”
 He began to drop two handfuls of dust, one bright yellow, the other black.
 Siri watched, amused.
-He seemed to be slanting what he said toward her, careful not to offend her Idris sensibilities.
+He seemed to be slanting what he said toward her, careful not to offend her Idrian sensibilities.
 What did she really know of Breath?
 She’d rarely even seen any Awakeners in the court.
 Even when she did, she didn’t really care.
 The monks had spoken against such things, but, well, she had paid about as much attention to them as she had to her tutors.
 “One of the Five Scholars made a discovery,” Hoid continued, dropping a handful of white scraps, small torn pieces of paper with writing on them.
 “Commands.
 Methods.
 The means by which a Lifeless could be created from a _single Breath_.
 “This, perhaps, seems a small thing to you.
 But you must look at the past of this kingdom and its founding.
 Hallandren began with the servants of a Returned and was developed by an expansive mercantile effort.
 It controlled a uniquely lucrative region which, through the discovery and maintenance of the northern passes—combined with increasingly skillful navigation—was becoming a jewel coveted by the rest of the world.”
 He paused and his second hand came up, dropping little bits of metal, which fell to the stonework with a sound not unlike falling rain.
 “And so the war came,” he said.
 “The Five Scholars split, joining different sides.
 Some kingdoms gained the use of Lifeless while others did not.
 Some kingdoms had weapons others could only envy.